Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-The ThinkPad business notebook line does not change much over the years: components, screens, frames are updated
+The line of ThinkPad business laptops has not changed much over the years: components, screens, frames are updated

-become smaller, and the design is thinner and lighter.
-But these are still recognizable rugged notebooks with a rigorous design and a signature red trackpoint.
-One of the latest and relatively affordable representatives of the line, the Lenovo ThinkPad T490s, came to our office.
+become smaller, and the design becomes thinner andeasier.
+But these are still recognizable rugged laptops with a strict design and a signature red trackpoint.
+One of the latest and relatively affordable representatives of the line, Lenovo ThinkPad T490s, came to our editorial office.
 Let's see what he can do.

 1. What is it?